Manuel RUCAR, trendsetter and founder of the trend consultancy CHLOROSPHERE.

 A garden for all, it is a garden that speaks to young and old, to retired and working people alike.
 Whether it is unconstrained or very accomplished, it seduces by its ability to adapt.
 The parallel growth of synthetic turf and large, exceptional plants is proof of this.

-A garden for everyone is a garden that can be bought piecemeal, in points of sale for buyers who need to see, touch, try; but also online for those who only need a price, a precise reference or an opportunity.
+A garden for everyone is a garden that can be bought piecemeal, in points of sale for decision-makers who need to see, touch, try; but also online for those who only need a price, a precise reference or an opportunity.

 The garden for all, it is the diversity of the ranges to be managed in distribution, their relevance to be foreseen from the manufacture and also a great power of seduction so that each offer finds the right consumer at the right time.